amouro/drupalden_iwakuni_2023/section-3.md

 </div>

 <!--
-These are pagragraphs in CJK about
+Here are some paragraphs in CJK about

-"What to do if you receive a positive COVID-19 notification from the public health center"
+"What to do if you receive a positive COVID-19 notification from the health center"

-You can see the paragraph rarely has spaces in the sentence.
+You can see that in CJK languages the sentences rarely have spaces.
-To index the content and make it easy to search, usually requires extra treats.
+To index the content and make it easy to search, extra treatment is usually required.

 <b>Next slide >>>>></b>
 -->